-Buy-in from leadership across all offices & regions is fundamental when implementing a new solution.
+Buy-in from leadership across all offices and regions is fundamental when implementing a new solution.
 While employees may report to the headquarters, their commitment lies where their leadership resides.

 When measuring the success of an ERP implementation, executives should use benchmarks to set expectations and establish project achievements.